Professors: Boyer Lewis, Carroll (on leave 2023-24), Cornelius, Frost, Haus, Lewis (Chair), Rojas

 Sports in East Asia

-Whether it's Naomi Osaka on the basketball tennis court, Otani hitting homeruns in Seattle, or the ubiquitous martial arts, "East Asian" sports seem to be everywhere these days.
+Whether it's Naomi Osaka on the tennis court, Otani hitting homeruns, or the ubiquitous martial arts, "East Asian" sports seem to be everywhere these days.
 How did this come about?
 What can we learn about East Asian societies -- and our own -- from studying sports?
 These are some of the questions we will be tackling as we explore the history and significance of sports in East Asia.
 Drawing from a combination of theoretical writings, comparative studies, and works focused on East Asia, we will consider sports in terms of several issues: invented traditions, nationalism, body culture, gender, stardom, and the modern Olympics, to name just a few.

 Special Topics: East Asia